geode-sdk/docs/mods/guidelines.md

 A mod found breaking any of these rules will likely be rejected, although depending on the situation, they could also still be approved.

  * The mod **breaks other mods** for no good reason
- * The mod has several common **game-crashing bugs** that haven't been fixed despite reports
+ * The mod has several common **game-breaking bugs** that haven't been fixed despite reports
  * The mod **doesn't do anything meaningful**.
 Note that joke mods can be considered meaningful; see [our policy on them](#joke-mods)

 A mod found breaking any of these rules will likely still be approved, although constant and/or prolific breaking can result in a rejection.